hyperjumptech/branch-preview/README.md

           github_primary_branch: 'main'
 ```

-You can refer to other version, or even the main brance like so:
+You can refer to other versions, or even the main branch like so:

 ```yml
   uses: hyperjumptech/branch-preview@main